SKYTEXCode/Autofilling-Google-Form-Responses/README.md

 ## Prerequisites

-Before running the script, ensure you have the following:
+Before running the script, please ensure you have the following:

 - Python installed on your machine.
 - Required Python libraries: Selenium.